 The TestController initializes the other tester components and drives the test execution.
-Before starting the test execution.

-[Figure 3] Object Structure of BIT-Embedded Framework Hot Spot it generates an object structure instance of the CUT and BIT components, and embeds the generated BITs in the CUT instance.
+Before starting the test execution, it generates an object structure instance of the CUT and BIT components, and embeds the generated BITs in the CUT instance.
 It then initializes the BIT-embedded CUT and the TestLogger to the condition required by the current test case.

-Figure 3 shows an object structure which has a test monitor, sensitizer and oracle between the template object and the CUT object instantiated according to the BIT-embedded composition pattern in Figure 2.
-Figure 4 shows a sequence of interactions among the template, CUT and tester objects of Figure 3 when the tMethod of the template object is called by the TestController.
+Figure 3 shows an object structure which has a test monitor, sensitizer and oracle between the template object and the CUT object according the BIT-embedded composition pattern in Figure 2.
+Figure 4 shows a sequence of interactions among the template, CUT and tester objects when the tMethod of the template object is called by the TestController.

 Referencing the hCut variable, the tMethod of the template object calls the hMethod of the hook class object.
 The invocation of the hMethod is forwarded to hMethod of the CUT by way of the CutMonitor and the CutSensitizer.
 The execution result returns to the tMethod of the template object by way of the CutSensitizer and the CutMonitor.
 With the help of the CutOracle, the CutMonitor checks the pre-, post-conditions and invariants of the CUT before and after the hMethod of the CutSensitizer is called, and passes the inspection result to the TestLogger.
-The CutSensitizer captures and stores the states of the CUT before and after the hMethod of the CUT is called.
+The CutSensitizer captures and stores the states of the CUT before and after the hMethod of the CutT before and after the hMethod of the CUT before and after the hMethod of the CUT before and after the template object and the CUT is called.
 During this process, however, the interaction between the template object and the CUT is not interfered with by the CutMonitor, CutSensitizer and CutOracle.

 The object structure of the hot spot in Figures 3 and 4 shows a 1:1 composition of a hook class object and a template class object.
-The BIT embedding method proposed in this paper supports the framework testing for composition where a template object is compounded with many hook class objects, as well as for 1:1 composition.
-For example, in the object structure allowed by Figure 2, where many hook objects are 1:n compounded with a template object, the BIT components are embedded into each of the hook objects.
-Although this paper exemplifies a case with only one hook method, testing can easily extended to interactions between a template object and a hook object that has several hook methods.
+The BIT embedding method proposed in this paper supports the framework testing for 1:n composition where a template object is compounded with many hook class objects, as well as for 1:1 composition.
+For example, in the object structure allowed by Figure 2, where many hook objects are compounded with a template object according to 1:n connection composition pattern, the BIT components are embedded into each of the hook objects.
+Although this paper exemplifies a case with only one hook method, testing can be easily extended onto the interactions between a template object and a hook object with many hook methods.
 In such a case, the BIT-embedding process is defined for each hook method in the same way as the BIT components are embedded in the hMethod in Figure 2.